This article is part of a larger series on Payroll Services.

 The best payroll apps make it easy for employers to manage payroll directly from their smartphones or tablets.
-Most are free to download, though you have to pay providers’ subscription fees to use their software.
-Some mobile payroll apps won’t let you e-file payroll taxes through its system, whereas others have full-service functionality so you can run payroll, pay employees and taxes, and approve time all via the app.
+Most are free to download, although you have to pay providers’ subscription fees to use their software.
+Some mobile payroll apps won’t let you e-file payroll taxes through its system, whereas others have full-service functionality so that you can run payroll, pay employees and taxes, and approve time all via the app.

 - Square Payroll: Best for restaurants and retail shops using Square POS that need fast employee payments

 - Paychex: Best for solopreneurs and growing businesses that require flexible plans and dedicated payroll support

 - Roll by ADP: Best for tech-savvy small business owners that want a low-cost, chat-based mobile payroll tool

 Want mobile payroll without taking up more space on your phone?
 With Gusto, you can access payroll software and pay employees via the web browsers of any iOS or Android device.
 It also comes with a free 30-day trial.

 QuickBooks accounting software users

 Solopreneurs and growing businesses